 - Arrange for an official English-language test (TOEFL or IELTS) score report to be sent by the testing company directly to LSAC -- not to the School of Law.

-- An official transcript for each college or university you attended, including an English-language translation (with the Credential Assembly Service, you may also send these directly to LSAC).
+- An official transcript for each college or university you attended, including an English-language translation.

 Admitted students who require a student visa to participate in the program must contact the International Services Office of the University of Baltimore to seek necessary documentation so that they can enter the United States on the proper visa before the mandatory LL.M.
 LOTUS orientation in August.